yuexiaofeng/yuexiaofeng.github.io/_posts/2024-03-03-ai-notes-llm.md

 ### How to Train Your LLM

 Much like what's showed in [*How to Train Your Dragon*](https://www.imdb.com/title/tt0892769/){:target="_blank"} (For the record, Andrej didn't quote this reference.
 I did. :D), training a LLM like llama-2-70b is an incredibly difficult and expensive task.
-Take the llama-2-70b model for example, it took 6000 GPUs to run continuously for 12 days, to zip the internet's knowledge from ~10TB of text, to a ~140GB file.
+Take the llama-2-70b model for example, it took 6000 GPUs to run continuously for 12 days, to compress the internet's knowledge from ~10TB of text, into a ~140GB file.
 The process costed roughly 2 million US Dollars (good luck getting your university lab to sign off a run like this!).

 And that's not even considered a really "large" LLM.
 ChatGPT's training costed probably much more than this.